Utensils: Large saucepan, potato peeler, cutting knife, food processor,

 1. Cook potatoes in boiling salted water until tender, 12-15 minutes.

 Drain and mash.

 2. Meanwhile, in a medium saucepan, combine milk and 4 tbsp. of butter.

-heat to simmer, and cook until scallions or chives are soft, 2 to 4 minutes.
+reduce heat to simmer, and cook until scallions or chives are soft, 2 to

-To serve, spoon champ into a bowl or onto a plate, make a well in center,
+blended.
+To serve, spoon champ into a bowl or onto a plate, make a well

 Beets in Guinness with Beet Greens